demystifying-dev/11ty-theme-conversion/README.md

   - Remove links we're not using
   - Correct links by making them relative to root and without the `.html` extension
 - Comment out search form.
 TODO implement search functionality.
+- Parameterize title content for each page in base template

 ## Reusable Content Template